nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

     Operation completed over 1 objects/268.0 B.
     ```

-- Now go to the navigation menu, scroll down to "Google Storage", and click "Browser".
+- Now go to the navigation menu, scroll down to "Storage", and click "Browser".
 You should see your bucket listed ("my-bucket-blastresults" in this example).
 Click on the bucket name.

 ![](./gcp_images/gcp_storage1.png "Google Storage tab")